sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 Our Docker Compose support also has the following requirements:

 - Minimum Docker version: [v20.10.0](https://docs.docker.com/engine/release-notes/#20100)
-- Minimum version of Docker Compose: [v1.29.0](https://docs.docker.com/compose/release-notes/#1220) (this is first version that supports Docker Compose format `2.4`)
+- Minimum version of Docker Compose: [v1.29.0](https://docs.docker.com/compose/release-notes/#1290) (this is the first version that supports the `service_completed_successfully` dependency condition)
 - Docker Compose deployments should only be deployed with [one of our supported installation methods](#installation), and *not* Docker Swarm